 He is also the Vice President of Restore International, which focuses on human rights efforts in Southern India and Africa, including the restoration of oppressed children.
 In addition to his juris doctorate from Cal Western, DeWalt holds a Master of Divinity from Princeton Theological Seminary and a Master of Arts in Marriage and Family Therapy from Pacific Lutheran University.
 He and his wife Amy recently co-authored a book, "High Octane Marriage: Experience the Power of God's Design."

-More details about the Parris Professionalism Institute may be found in the original press release.
+More details about the Parris Institute for Professional Formation may be found in the original press release.